International

 Foreign Trade

-Albania's trade balance is structurally in deficit, mainly because exports are neither sufficiently diversified nor competitive in terms of price and because of the country’s narrow production base.
-In 2021, merchandise exports reached USD 3.5 billion (+42% y-o-y), while imports increased at a slower pace (38.5%), to reach USD 7.7 billion.
-However, the country is a net exporter of commercial services, which stood at USD 4 billion against USD 2 billion in imports (+65.4% and +59.1% y-o-y, respectively - data by WTO).
-According to data from the Institute of Statistics, Albania’s exports surged by by 32% in 2022, to ALL 486.7 billion against ALL 950.3 billion in imports (+18.7%).
+Albania's trade balance is structurally in deficit, mainly because exports are neither sufficiently diversified nor competitive in terms of price, and because of the country’s narrow production base.
+In 2023, merchandise exports were stable y-o-y at USD 4.3 billion, while imports increased by 2.5%, reaching USD 8.6 billion.
+However, the country is a net exporter of commercial services, which amounted to USD 7.2 billion against USD 3.4 billion in imports (+43.3% and +38.3% y-o-y, respectively - data from WTO).
+According to the World Bank, the country’s trade deficit stood at 5.2% of its GDP, narrowing from 10.3% one year earlier.
+Data from the Institute of Statistics indicates that Albania's trade deficit for goods increased by 20.7% on the year to USD 5.5 billion in 2024, as imports grew 2.5% against a 15.3% decline in exports.

 Source: World Trade Organisation (WTO) ; Latest available data